jbomanson/tmux-kak-info.kak/README.md

 [![License](https://img.shields.io/github/license/jbomanson/tmux-kak-info.kak)](https://opensource.org/licenses/Apache-2.0)

-**tmux-kak-info.kak** is a
-[Kakoune](https://github.com/mawww/kakoune) tiny plugin that helps write scripts that integrate Kakoune with the terminal multiplexer [tmux](https://github.com/tmux/tmux).
+**tmux-kak-info.kak** is a tiny [Kakoune](https://github.com/mawww/kakoune) plugin that helps write scripts that integrate Kakoune with the terminal multiplexer [tmux](https://github.com/tmux/tmux).
-Specifically, the plugin ensures that in every tmux session there is a tmux option `@kak_info_sessions` that lists the identifiers of all Kakoune sessions started within that tmux session.
+Specifically, the plugin ensures that in every tmux session the tmux option `@kak_info_sessions` contains a list of the identifiers of all Kakoune sessions started within that tmux session.

 ![screenshot](docs/screenshot.png)